SAP-samples/digital-manufacturing-extension-samples/docs/Exercise2.1.md

 		NAME                                READY   STATUS    RESTARTS   AGE
 		mssqlnodejs-5d4bbb47b5-7hjsr        2/2     Running   0          93s

 12. In the Kyma Dashboard, go to "Services" and click "mssqlnodejs-service" service.
-Clicke "Expose Service" button to create API rule for this service.
+Click "Create API Rule" button to create API rule for this service.
 ![](assets/Exercise3.1_ExposeService.png)

-13. Enter the name (e.g dmc-bp-nodejs-api) and hostname (e.g dmc-bp-nodejs-api) to create API rule.
+13. Enter the name (e.g dmc-bp-nodejs-api) and Subdomain name (e.g dmc-bp-nodejs-api) to create API rule.
 ![](assets/Exercise3.1_CreateAPIRule.png)

 14. To test the API, you can use Postman to send a POST request to `https://<API_URL>:<API_PORT>/api/v1/dcs` with the below sample JSON content in the body.